webresh/kendrick/README.md

 Kendrick provide a Domain-Specific Language and a Simulation Plaform for mathematical epidemiology modeling.
 It helps epidemiologists craft custom analyses cheaply.
 It's based on [Pharo](http://www.pharo.org/) and it's open source under MIT.

-Kendrick was involved in the Moose4Ebola team for [Ebola Challenge](https://www.hackerleague.org/hackathons/computing-for-ebola-challenge/hacks/moose4ebola).

 All the development happens on SmalltalkHub at the moment: http://bit.ly/XrpsL2

 Kendrick is based extensively on several tools of the meta-modeling platform [MOOSE](http://www.moosetechnology.org/) including [PetitParser](http://www.moosetechnology.org/tools/petitparser) and Roassal visualization engine.